awsdocs/aws-directory-service-admin-guide/doc_source/ms_ad_management_console_access.md

 By default, console access is not enabled for any directory\.
 To enable console access for your directory users and groups, perform the following steps:

-**Note**
-You cannot currently use AWS SSO to access the AWS Management Console in opt\-in regions\.
-For a list of these regions, see [ Regions and Zones ](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html)\.

 **To enable console access**

 1. In the [AWS Directory Service console](https://console.aws.amazon.com/directoryservicev2/) navigation pane, choose **Directories**\.